LizardByte/Sunshine/README.md

 - Click on one of the Applications listed
 - Have fun :)

+## Shortcuts:

+All shortcuts start with CTRL + ALT + SHIFT, just like Moonlight
+- CTRL + ALT + SHIFT + N --> Hide/Unhide the cursor (This may be usefull for Remote Desktop Mode for Moonlight)

 ## Note:
 - The Windows key is not passed through by Moonlight, therefore Sunshine maps Right-Alt key to the Windows key